USEPA/SSN2/cran-comments.md

 Thank you very much for all the time and effort the CRAN team puts into maintaining packages and assuring their high quality.

+We have done our absolute best to address each point CRAN set regarding our initial submission.
+A point-by-point response to each comment is provided below and has been incorporated into the revised submission.

 ## Revised CRAN Submission